yalochat/doc-yapi/groups/status.md

 # Group Status

 ## Status endpoint [/status]
-With this endpoint your are able to know if all the services needed to run the API are working properly.
+With this endpoint your are able to know if the service is up and the name and version of the service.

 ### Get Status [GET]

 + Response 200 (application/json)

-        [
         {
-                "country": "gt",
-                "query-service":"OK",
-                "polices-service":"OK",
-                "auth-service":"OK"
-            },
-            {
-                "country": "mx",
-                "query-service":"OK",
-                "polices-service":"OK",
-                "auth-service":"OK"
+            name: "yapi",
+            version: "1.0.0-beta.3"
         }
-        ]